joe-sclin/JavaDataStructure/README.md

 # Demonstration of implementing Java Data Structures

 * Data structure and OOP are foundation of programming, implementing data structure from scratch is a good practice of basic skills
-* Class BasicNode is abstract class for different data structures
+* Class BasicNode is abstract class for data structures
   * 3 attributes: content, predecessor and successor
   * 3 abstract functions to get each attributes
 * Class SimpleNode extended BasicNode and implemented abstract functions
+* Class LinearContainer contains inner class SequentialNode to implement abstract class BasicNode
 * Each data structure inherited BasicNode / SimpleNode for its own implementation by overriding

 ##  Four essential components for Object oriented programming (OOP) in Java